angelicamacias/python_beginner/README.md

-# python_beginner
+# PYTHON_BEGINNERS
 Some instructions of the principal functions in python.

+## Print function

 The syntax for **print** function command is:
-'''rudy

   print("Hello yellow cat")
-'''

 The arguments to a function are between parentheses the line is delimited with quotes, and a value betewwn quotes is called a **string**.

-The PRINT FUNCTION proviedes this possibilities:
+The print function proviedes this possibilities:

-If we want to print multiple lines at once, we can do so by invoking multiple print functions
+-If we want to print multiple lines at once, we can do so by invoking multiple print functions:

-	print(";lsakjdf")
-	print(";lfjkdas")
+	print("Hello yellow cat")
+	print("Helllo yellow cat")

 There can not be more than one instruction on a line in python

-If we want to print a longer sentence taht should be separated with n- ew lines, we can use the newline caracter "\n"
+-If we want to print a longer sentence taht should be separated with n- ew lines, we can use the newline caracter **\n**

 	print("Hello yellow \ncats")
 		Hello yellow

 		cats
-keyword argument:
+*Keyword argument* for print function:

 -end
 	print("Hello!, end="")